rlozlr/EDA/README.md

 ### 📌 Project Goals

 ### 2-1.
 Data Collection
-Obtain Crime Data: Gather crime statistics data for different districts in Seoul.
+- **Obtain Crime Data**: Gather crime statistics data for different districts in Seoul.
-Obtain Demographic Data: Collect demographic information for the same districts.
+- **Obtain Demographic Data**: Collect demographic information for the same districts.

 ### 2-2.
 Data Processing
-Merge Data: Combine crime data with demographic data to enable analysis.
+- **Merge Data**: Combine crime data with demographic data to enable analysis.
-Data Cleaning: Ensure the data is free from inconsistencies and errors.
+- **Data Cleaning**: Ensure the data is free from inconsistencies and errors.

 ### 2-3.
 Exploratory Data Analysis (EDA)
-Visualize Crime Trends: Create visual representations of crime trends over time and by district.
+- **Visualize Crime Trends**: Create visual representations of crime trends over time and by district.
-Identify Patterns: Analyze data to find patterns or correlations between crime rates and demographics.
+- **Identify Patterns**: Analyze data to find patterns or correlations between crime rates and demographics.

 ### 2-4.
 Advanced Analysis
-Statistical Analysis: Use statistical methods to evaluate the relationship between different variables.
+- **Statistical Analysis**: Use statistical methods to evaluate the relationship between different variables.

 ### 2-5.
 Visualization
-Use Seaborn & Folium: Utilize Seaborn for detailed statistical graphs and Folium for geographic visualizations of crime data.
+- **Use Seaborn & Folium**: Utilize Seaborn for detailed statistical graphs and Folium for geographic visualizations of crime data.